ngzhian/multi-step-modal/README.md

 ```

 Follow these conventions:

-    1. Your modals should have the class `modal` (boostrap requirement)
+1. Your modals should have the class `modal multi-step` (boostrap requirement)
 2. Buttons that bring the user to the next step should have class
         `step`, and also the attribute `data-step` set to whichever step
         this button appears on.
         e.g. a button that is on step 1 (brings the user from step 1 to 2)